Big Data Analytics Use Cases

 Analyzing Electronic Health Records (EHR).
 The use case is aimed at aggregating and analyzing all of the patient Electronic Health Records (EHR) from hospitals and other healthcare providers and make them available online to doctors as they are examining the patients.
 This aims to bring down the cost of providing healthcare by sharing patient information between providers to reduce ordering duplicate tests and reduce the time taken to provide patient care.
 Current EPIC solution (similar to an ERP for hospitals) does not allow having more than a few months of historical patient information available online.
 Also, the current solution takes several minutes to search historical EHR records.

-Healthcare Payor and Provider Use Case - Kaiser Permanente collects petabytes of health information on its 8-million-plus members, a fantastic amount.
+Risk Management Use Case - Kaiser Permanente collects petabytes of health information on its 8-million-plus members, a fantastic amount.
 Some of this data was used in an FDA-sponsored study to identify risks with Vioxx, Merck’s pain medication, which was pulled shortly after the research identified a greater risk of heart attack in a subset of the patient population.

 Telecommunications Use Cases